nalbion/auto-patch-form/README.md

 # auto-patch-form

-A form decorator which removes the need for a submit button - it sends pooled PATCH requests automatically.
+A form decorator similar to [iron-form] which removes the need for a submit button - it sends pooled PATCH requests automatically as individual controls are updated.

 <b>Note:</b> There's no point adding `method="patch"` as browsers will likely convert it to get or post.